 Since 1979, Dan McDermott has handled all types of civil litigation including maritime personal injury cases and complex insurance litigation.
 In addition to his litigation skills, Dan has been very active in the maritime and marine insurance field.
-Dan has been a director of the Marine & Insurance Claims Association for 25 years and has been its only president since it was incorporated in 1991.
-He has also been active in the Maritime Law Association (MLA) and is presently chair of the Uniformity of U.S. Laws Committee.
-Dan has written two amicus curiae briefs to the United States Supreme Court on behalf of the MLA and is a member of the Board of Directors.
+Dan has been a director of the Marine & Insurance Claims Association for 30 years and has been its only president since it was incorporated in 1991.
+He has also been active in the Maritime Law Association of the United States (MLA) and has written two amicus curiae briefs to the United States Supreme Court on the organization's behalf.
+He presently serves on the MLA's Board of Directors.

 Dan has been recognized in Chambers USA from 2005 - present as a leading lawyer in shipping litigation.
 As reported to Chambers by peers and clients, they note Dan has extensive litigation experience covering personal injury, insurance coverage, and cargo litigation and attracts praise for his 'astute mind and practical, straight-shooting approach.'
 Clients add 'talented and knowledgeable....always 100% committed to the case.'

 In 2014, Dan was selected as a fellow of the Litigation Counsel of America, an honorary society of trial lawyers.
 He has also been recognized as a New York Metro Super Lawyer for the past seven years, and he has been named to Best Lawyers in America from 2009 to present.